AqwamCreates/DataPredict-Neural/docs/Roadmap.md

 The list of items shown below are likely to be implemented due to its mainstream use, increases learning speed or reduces computational resources.

-* None.
+* None

 ## Nice-To-Have

 The list of items shown below may not necesarily implemented in the future.
 However, they could be prioritized with external interest or funding.

-* Dilated Convolution Neural Network.
+* Dilated Convolution Neural Network

   * Enables larger receptive field without more weight parameters.